Health System and Research Integration

 Research activities at medical schools and teaching hospitals generate important insights and data that inform quality improvement initiatives and enhance patient care.
 The AAMC supports our members in developing best practices for translating evidence into practice and in using research to meet the needs of health systems and patient populations.

-For more information about this initiative, contact Alex Ommaya, Senior Director, Clinical Effectiveness and Implementation Research.
+For more information about this initiative, contact Anne Berry, Lead Specialist, Implementation Research and Policy.

 Comparative Effectiveness and Outcomes Research